V1315 Aquilae

 V1315 Aquilae is a cataclysmic variable star in the north of the equatorial constellation of Aquila.
 It is in the sub-set of nova-like (NL) variables, specifically a SW Sextantis star (a type of white dwarf-donor star pair).
 These were characterized as having non-magnetic white dwarfs – thus that do not undergo dwarf-nova bright luminations ("eruptions").
 There is countering evidence for some magnetism.
 Being a SW Sextantis star, V1315 Aquilae has a high rate of mass transfer, so it is in steady-state accretion and in a constant state of outburst.
 It emits most of its light in the visible range, and this comes from the accretion disk.
 The eclipse depth is 1.8 mag.
 No description of the donor star is made.

+L. P. Metik discovered the star in 1961.
+Rather unusually, the discovery paper does not give the celestial coordinates of the object, but instead presents a map showing where the star is located in the sky relative to nearby stars.
+The star was given its variable star designation, V1315 Aquilae, in 1977.